Marzal/plasma-applet-active-window-control/README.md

 ----

-**PLEASE BE ADVISED, this project is being moved under KDE umbrella.
-So please make further translations or pull requests in proper places:**
+**PLEASE BE ADVISED, this project moved under KDE umbrella.
+And it's now archived on:**
 * https://invent.kde.org/plasma/plasma-active-window-control (code)
 * https://l10n.kde.org/ (for translators)
 * TBD when review process is complete